citp/privacy-policy-historical/a/am/ams/ams.org.md

-E-mail that has a provision for opt-out will include instructions on how to do so.
+Email that has a provision for opt-out will include instructions on how to do so.
 All inquiries regarding subscription-based e-mails should be directed to the AMS Sales and Member Services department (see AMS contact information below).

-### _Mailing Lists_
+### Mailing Lists

 Postal mailing lists, comprised of full name and postal address, may be rented to other organizations (e.g. professional societies and/or commercial publishers) for one-time promotional or informational use.
 Promotional or informational materials are subject to AMS approval prior to the rental.
 E-mail addresses are not included in mailing lists.
 The AMS may occasionally send informational or promotional materials to members and customers.
 You may choose to exclude yourself from all, none, or only non-AMS mailings by contacting the Sales and Member Services department (see AMS contact information below) or by changing your privacy preferences in your AMS account.